smabot0508/Trading-Internship-Journal/Daily Notes/Day1/Day1.md

 | **Regular Market Hours** | The main trading session where the vast majority of daily volume happens. |
 | **After-Hours Session** | Trading that continues after the official close, often reacting to news or earnings released right after the bell. |

-- Pre-market and after-hours sessions generally have **lower liquidity** (fewer participants), which means prices can swing more sharply on relatively small trades — something I'll need to keep in mind as I get further into the internship.
+- Pre-market and after-hours sessions generally have **lower liquidity** (fewer participants), which means prices can swing more sharply on relatively small trades something I'll need to keep in mind as I get further into the internship.

-- Market news drives significant price volatility in pre-market and after-hours sessions because these extended trading periods have lower liquidity and fewer participants than regular trading hours.
+- **Market News Manipulations:** Market news drives significant price volatility in pre-market and after-hours sessions because these extended trading periods have lower liquidity and fewer participants than regular trading hours.
 When companies release earnings, economic data, or geopolitical events occur outside standard 9:30 a.m.–4 p.m.
 ET hours, investors react immediately, causing exaggerated price swings and wider bid-ask spreads.

 ---